 Online reviews are crucial to your business; although they may seem out of your control, you can still manage them.
-Whether they are good or bad reviews, they must be addressed.
+Whether they're good or bad, they shouldn't be ignored.
 This may seem like a daunting task but these top tips will help you to create a defined strategy and give you some ‘must-dos’ to tackle this difficult task as best as possible.

 There are review sites (e.g. Yelp, Product Review, TripAdvisor) that can give you notifications every time someone leaves a review.
 These services are free, as long as you ‘join’ the site.
 To search more broadly, you can use Google Alerts to report mentions of your restaurant in web pages, blogs etc, or alternatively you can use the Twitter search bar to look up your restaurant, searching key terms.

 Christine Blake, account supervisor at W2 Communications thinks "since reviews are one of the first things that come up in a Google search, it's important to dedicate someone to tracking and managing them".